Professional Indemnity Insurance NZ

 - ↓ Risk management: Document your processes and quality controls

-- ↓ Bundle policies: Combining with public liability can save 10-15%
+- ↓ Bundle policies: Combining professional indemnity with public liability is often more cost-effective than buying each separately.

 How Much Coverage Do You Need?